 1.1 Regulation within CEPT

-The ITU Radio Regulations allocate the band 1452 – 1492 MHz to the Fixed, Mobile, Broadcasting and Broadcasting Satellite Service on a co-primary basis in all Regions with the exception of the mobile aeronautical service in Region 1.
+The ITU Radio Regulations allocate the band 1452 – 1492 MHz in Region 1 to the Fixed, Mobile (except aeronautical mobile), Broadcasting and Broadcasting Satellite Service on a co-primary basis.
 Several footnotes apply to the band.
-The details for this band extracted from Article 5 of the Radio Regulations are given in Annex I.
+The details for this band extracted from Article 5 of the Radio Regulations (including Region 2 and Region 3) are given in Annex I.

+According to footnote No. 5.342 the band 1 429-1 535 MHz is also allocated to the aeronautical mobile service on a primary basis exclusively for the purposes of aeronautical telemetry within the national territory in some CEPT countries.

 According to footnote No. 5.345 the use of the band 1452 - 1492 MHz by both the broadcasting satellite service and the broadcasting service is limited to digital audio broadcasting.
 The band is subject to the provisions of Resolution 528 (WARC-92).

-In some European countries, the use of the 1452 - 1492 MHz band is subject to additional allocation in footnote No. 5.342 related to the use by aeronautical mobile service on a primary basis exclusively for the purposes of aeronautical telemetry within the national territory.

 In CEPT, the Maastricht, 2002, Special Arrangement, as revised in Constanţa, in 2007 (the revised Special Arrangement is hereafter referred to as MA02revCO07) provides the technical and regulatory framework in order to facilitate the introduction of terrestrial mobile multimedia services (in addition to T-DAB) in the frequency band 1452 - 1479.5 MHz, Annex 1 to MA02revCO07 provides the Plan as agreed in 2007.
 The Plan can be modified in order to include new allotments using the procedures given in the MA02revCO07.
 In particular, MA02revCO07 allows the implementation of mobile multimedia services through the envelop concept and the aggregation of blocks.
 These concepts were described in CEPT Report 18 in response to the Mandate on EU harmonisation of the band 1452-1479.5 MHz (lower part of L-band) to allow flexible use by mobile multimedia technologies.
 Flexible spectrum usage may be subject to international coordination according to the provisions of MA02revCO07 [ref] (further details are provided in Annex II).